How to Enable Grayscale Mode on iPhone & Android (2026 Settings Paths + Quick Toggle)

 1. Organize your home screen — remove visual clutter, then remove color.
 Double the calm.

 2. Manage your notifications — fewer red badges means less reason for color to hijack your attention.
+You can also set up Focus Mode and Do Not Disturb to silence them on a schedule.

 3. Try the 30-day challenge — grayscale on day 1 sets the tone for the entire reset.